robjm16/Business_Applications_Compendium/README.md

 ## Applying AI to Business: A Guide to Information Sources

 There is growing consensus, backed by recent surveys, that the biggest challenges in applying AI to business have little to do with the algorithmic technologies themselves.
-They have proven to be extremely powerful, with some out-of-the-box AI capabilities now embedded in popular CRM and ERP systems.
+They have proven to be extremely powerful.

 Rather, implementation challenges are far more likely related to data issues and an array of organizational considerations.
 These include: